Attorney-General of Samoa

-The Attorney-General of Samoa is a constitutional and legal officer in Samoa, responsible for advising the government on legal matters and bringing criminal proceedings.
-The current Attorney-General is Su'a Hellene Wallwork.
+The attorney-general of Samoa is a constitutional and legal officer in Samoa, responsible for advising the government on legal matters and bringing criminal proceedings.
+The current attorney-general is Suʻa Hellene Wallwork.

-The Attorney-General is established as a constitutional officer by clause 41 of the Constitution of Samoa.
-They are appointed by the O le Ao o le Malo acting on the advice of the Prime Minister of Samoa and must be qualified to be a Judge of the Supreme Court of Samoa.
+The attorney-general is established as a constitutional officer by clause 41 of the Constitution of Samoa.
+They are appointed by the O le Ao o le Malo acting on the advice of the prime minister of Samoa and must be qualified to be a judge of the Supreme Court of Samoa.
 Further functions of the office are specified in the Attorney General's Office Act 2013.
-In addition to serving as chief executive of the Attorney General's Office, the Attorney-General also has a statutory duty to attend and advise the Cabinet of Samoa, and to supervise legal services and officials in other Ministries and government agencies.
-In performing their legal and constitutional functions, the Attorney-General is statutorily independent.
+In addition to serving as chief executive of the Attorney General's Office, the attorney-general also has a statutory duty to attend and advise the Cabinet of Samoa, and to supervise legal services and officials in other ministries and government agencies.
+In performing their legal and constitutional functions, the attorney-general is statutorily independent.